thelfer/tfel/docs/mtest/mtest/ImposedStress.md

 After the option, the name of the component of the stresses, which shall be given as string, is expected.

+Finally, one may optionnally set options on the active state of this contraint, the activating events and desactivating events using a JSON-like structure.
+See the `@Event` keyword to know how to define an event.
+This structure starts with an opening curly brace (`{`) and ends with a closing curly brace (`}`).
+An option is given by its name, an double-dot character (`:`) and the value of the option.
+Consecutive options are separated by a comma `,`.
+The following options are
+available:

+- `active`: states if the constraint is active at the beginning of the computation.
+This is a boolean, so the expected value are either `true` or `false`.
+- `activating_events`: gives the list of events which activate the constraint.
+An array of string is expected.
+- `desactivating_events`: gives the list of events which desactivate the constraint.
+An array of string is expected.

+## Name of the components of the stress

 According to the modelling hypothesis selected (see the `@ModellingHypothesis` keyword), the following components names are
 accepted: